 LEGAL NOTICE TO ALL PARTICIPANTS: The Northwest Laborers-Employers Training Trust Fund, identification number 91-1283259, provides training and retraining for those in the industry and those already in the industry.

 The Northwest Laborers-Employers Training Trust Fund admits students of any gender, race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of gender, race, color, national and ethnic origin in administration of its educational policies, administration policies or other school-administration policies or other school-administered programs.
-For information about any existing or anticipated future courses of study sponsored or established by the plan, including any prerequisites for enrolling in such courses and for a description of the procedure to enroll in such courses, please contact: Tom Reed, NWLETT, 27055 Ohio Avenue NE, Kingston, Washington 98346.
+It does not discriminate on the basis of gender, race, color, creed, national, or ethnic origin in administration of its educational policies, administration policies or other school-administration policies or other school-administered programs.
+For information about any existing or anticipated future courses of study sponsored or established by the plan, including any prerequisites for enrolling in such courses and for a description of the procedure to enroll in such courses, please contact: Brandon Jordan, NWLETT, 27055 Ohio Avenue NE, Kingston, Washington 98346.